Pride and Anger Stir Up Strife

 Pride and agitation inevitably produce strife, therefore wisdom calls for restraint and humility.

-33 For as the churning of milk produces butter, and the wringing of the nose produces blood; so the forcing of wrath produces strife.”
+33 For as the churning of milk yields butter, and the twisting of the nose draws blood, so the stirring of anger brings forth strife.”

 Pride and agitation inevitably produce strife, therefore wisdom calls for restraint and humility.